donovan680/play-audio/README.md

 # play-audio
 This is a demo for decoding audio.
 It supports mp3 and ogg, but does not seem to support aac and m4a.
-The decoding part comes from 0x40.mon.im,the github is  https://github.com/mon/0x40-web.

 1. Install Node.js;
 2.